 The general rule is that a driver should not make a left turn across oncoming traffic.
 The driver who wants to turn should wait until the traffic has passed.
 Once again, the rule applies equally in parking lots.

-If a driver makes a sudden left turn into a parking spot and collides with a car coming from the opposite direction, the collision will usually be deemed the fault of the parking car.
+If a driver makes a sudden left turn into a parking spot and collides with a car coming from the opposite direction, the parking car will usually be found at fault for the collision.

-Even if the parking driver tries to make the argument that he/she had enough time to make the turn and it was the oncoming driver who was not paying attention, insurers and juries will usually reject this argument.
-Insurers and juries will generally assume that the parking driver was so excited by seeing an open parking space that he/she forgot all about oncoming traffic.
+Even if parking drivers say that they had enough time to make the turn and try to blame the oncoming drivers for the collision, insurers and juries will usually reject this argument.
+Insurers and juries will generally assume that the parking driver was so excited by seeing an open parking space that that driver forgot all about oncoming traffic.

 In this common type of collision, both drivers are making the same maneuver and so are under the same obligation.
 They both are supposed to look carefully before backing out to make sure that the coast is clear.
 This type of accident happens because each driver looks to make sure that no cars are coming down the parking lane, but they do not think about the possibility that someone is backing out right behind them.
 In this case, both drivers are likely to be deemed equally at fault.
 (Learn more about shared fault for car accidents.)